abdul-yatnam/Advance-Theme-Development/wp-content/themes/aquila/README.md

               * Just check general-template.php( function definition, just click "ctrl + mouse Left Button" over the function you want ro study ) , you will get an idea how the function is working with particular slug

-# Lecture 10 - Namespaces, Autoloaders, Traits, Singelton (Namespace in PHP);
+# Lecture 10 - Namespaces, Autoloaders, Traits, Singelton (Namespace in PHP); (Not important to the one who have good understanding with php)
               * NAMESPACES :
                     ** A way of encapsulating items
                     ** Like a virtual folder or directory defined with namespace keyword at the top of the class file followed by the name you like.